 - Most importantly, because it's great fun!

-You'll enjoy solving the challenging puzzles

-while learning about the languages of the

-world.

-- Sharpen your problem-solving skills in our free regional workshops.
-This will benefit you whatever career path you take, but will be particularly useful if you are thinking of a career in Computing, Linguistics, Languages, Engineering, Maths, Science or a combination of these disciplines.

-- Enhance your CV or university application form by showing you have a logical mind and an ability to think outside the box.

-- Win the chance to represent Ireland at the International Linguistics Olympiad 2018.
+You'll enjoy solving the challenging puzzles while learning about the languages of the world. - AILO's learning outcomes are closely linked with the curriculum and the OECD PISA (2012/5) creative and collaborative problem-solving competencies.
+The example below shows the links with the Junior Certificate curriculum, key skills and statements of learning.
+See full details at www.adaptcentre.ie/ailo - Sharpen your problem-solving skills in our free problem-solving regional workshops.
+This will benefit you whatever career path you take, but will be particularly useful if you are thinking of a career in Computing, Linguistics, Languages, Engineering, Maths, Science or a combination of these disciplines. - Enhance your CV or university application form by showing you have a logical mind and an ability to think outside the box. - Win the chance to represent Ireland at the International Linguistics Olympiad 2019 in South Korea.